Questiones and Answears Micropigmentation

 Permanent cosmetics procedures are of a skin invasive nature (as they are a form of cosmetic tattoo) and therefore you may experience some discomfort.
 This may vary according to each individual’s pain threshold.
-Receiving your procedure during your menstrual cycle may increase your sensitivity.
-Quality Topical anesthesias are used to maximize your comfort before and during treatments.
+Quality Topical anesthesias is used before and during the procedure for your comfort.

 Is permanent make-up "permanent"?

-Technically, it is semi-permanent.
-Cosmetic tattoos are considered semi- permanent because the color is implanted into the dermal layer of the skin and cannot be washed off.
-However, as with any tattoo, fading can and often and does occur, requiring periodic maintenance is suggested " as needed " to keep the colour looking "fresh & new ".
+It depends on a number of factors.
+Technically, permanent cosmetics procedures are considered permanent because the color is implanted into the dermal layer of the skin and cannot be washed off.
+However, as with any tattoo, fading can and often does occur, requiring periodic maintenance is suggested " as needed " to keep the colour looking "fresh & new ".